 We have looked at punishment and rewards and studied how both are supposed to work and the one word we came across again and again is the word control.
-In several Family Connection issues we touched upon control but never really looked at it “behind the scenes” of punishment and rewards.
+In several of “The P.E.T.
+Connection” issues we touched upon control but never really looked at it “behind the scenes” of punishment and rewards.
 Let’s do this now.

 There are two types of control in the adult-child relationship, external control (adult discipline) and inner control (self discipline).
 Parents (and teachers) who manage and dispense rewards and punishments can be said to use extrinsic rewards and punishments for the external control of children.
 Those who do not use rewards and punishments but instead strive to increase the children’s capability to find their own pleasant (or realize unpleasant) consequences can be said to use intrinsic rewards and punishments.
 Those parents and teachers are helping the youngsters to develop inner control.
 In spite of substantial research showing that rewards and punishments do not yield the long term results desired, we are still mostly a society heavily committed to external control and sadly deficient in promoting inner control.